Viktoru/Overview/mainlab_list/docs/development.md

 ```

-   + Un the routing, it the path in which it returns some sort of content on.
-For instance, for this module we have a path: '/mainlab_list'
+   + The routing is the path which returns some sort of content.
+For instance, for this module we have a path: '/mainlab_list'.
    See [image](https://github.com/Viktoru/Overview/blob/master/ScreenShot3.png)
 ```batch